GEMS: User & roles management

 Background

 This case study is your backstage pass to the transformation of the user and roles management piece of the product (from Dynamics 365 to this new web application), where the core foundations of the new product were established, that has been driving the rest of the new GEMS product.
-Discover how we listened to our users, devised practical solutions, and streamlined the design process, resulting in a significant improvement for our Sales Ops users.
+Discover how I listened to our users, found practical solutions, and streamlined the design process, resulting in a significant improvement for our Sales Ops users.

 Ready to dive in?